 Better Copy-Paste Performance

 Sometimes, we struggle in the copying of phone numbers, email addresses or phrases we want to use.
-Select all is easy, but it is to some degree difficult to locate the exact words or numbers you want to copy.
+Select all might seem to be easy, as it is to some degree difficult to locate the exact words or numbers you want to copy.
 However, with the new Android update, you will gain a better copy-paste performance.
 Just simply do a long press or double tap on the phrase or phone number that you want to copy, then you can paste it elsewhere.
 In addition to that, the system will open the dialer in case you tab a phone number.